 There are 13 circles in Metatron's Cube.

-13 is the atomic number of aluminium.
+13 is the atomic number of aluminum.
 In chemistry and physics, the atomic number (also known as the proton number) is the number of protons found in the nucleus of an atom.
 It is traditionally represented by the symbol Z. The atomic number uniquely identifies a chemical element.
 In an atom of neutral charge, atomic number is equal to the number of electrons.
 The atomic number is closely related to the mass number, which is the total number of protons and neutrons in the nucleus of an atom.

 The lunisolar calendar generally has 12 months but every second or third year has 13.
 According to another interpretation, the number 13 is unlucky because it is the number of full moons in a contemporary year, but two full moons in a single calendar month (mistakenly referred to as a blue moon in a magazine article of the 1940s) only happens about every 5 years.